Online Bayesian Meta-Learning for Cognitive Tracking Radar

 where $f_{c}$ is the carrier frequency, $E_{T}$ is the energy of the transmitted pulse, and $\tilde{s}(t)$ is the \emph{complex envelope} of the signal \cite[Appendix]{VanTrees2001}, which is assumed to be normalized, ie. $\int |\tilde{s}(t)|^{2} dt = 1$.
-The delay-Doppler ambiguity properties of the transmitted waveform are completely determined by the complex envelope of the signal \cite[Chapter 3]{Levanon2004}.
-We will assume that $E_{T}$ and $f_{c}$ are fixed, and wish only to vary the complex envelope.
-This is a standard problem considered in the waveform design literature \cite{Kay2007,Aubry2013,Romero2011}. \\
+We note that the delay-Doppler ambiguity properties of the transmitted waveform are completely determined by the complex envelope of the signal \cite[Chapter 3]{Levanon2004}.
+We assume that $E_{T}$ and $f_{c}$ are fixed, and wish only to vary the complex envelope on a CPI-to-CPI basis.
+This is a standard problem considered in the waveform design literature \cite{Kay2007,Aubry2013,Romero2011}.

+Here we assume the transmitted signal during each CPI is a coherent train of $N_{p}$ identical pulses.
+Thus, the complex envelope is expressed by

+where $p_{i}$ is the complex envelope of the $i^{\text{th}}$ pulse in the CPI and $T_{r}$ is the pulse repetition period.

 In this formulation, we constrain the choice of envelope to a finite set of known waveforms.
 However, we wish to diversify the envelope enough such that a good waveform can be selected for a variety of tracking instances.
-Thus, we allow $\tilde{s}(t)$ to be either a generalized frequency modulated (GFM) chirp or a phase-coded pulse.
+Thus, we allow $p(t)$ to be either a generalized frequency modulated (GFM) chirp or a phase-coded pulse.
 The complex envelope of the GFM chirp is given by